Sivakarthikeyan: 2021–present: Further success

 Sivakarthikeyan's only 2021 film was Doctor, which received highly positive reviews from critics and audiences.
 It became the highest-grossing film of his career, with a global collection of 100 crore rupees.
-This is his first movie to join the 100 crore club.
 His next release was Don, which released in 2022.
 Like Doctor, it received favorable reviews by both the critics and audience.
-It also went on to collect 100 crores at the global box office, becoming his second consecutive 100 crore hit.
 In 2022, he began filming for Prince under the direction of K. V. Anudeep.
 At the same time, he also began shooting for Maaveeran, which was directed by Madonne Ashwin.
 Prince released in 2022 to negative reviews, but Maaveeran released in 2023 and was a commercial success.
 Soon after, on the occasion of Pongal, his long-delayed film Ayalaan was released in 2024 to generally positive reviews, especially with families.
-The film used 1,400 visual shots, which is the most for any Indian film.
 Clashing with his former co-star's film Captain Miller, the film grossed over ₹96 crores (US$12 million), emerging as a box office success, and becoming among the highest-grossing Indian films of 2024.

 A month later, Sivakarthikeyan's film with Raaj Kamal Films International, directed by Rajkumar Periyasamy, was announced, previously under the tentative title SK21.
 On 16 February 2024, the title was revealed to be Amaran, as confirmed by a teaser trailer.
 The teaser garnered more than 2 million views within 6 hours.
 Amaran became a sleeper hit at the box office, emerged as the second highest-grossing Tamil film of 2024, garnering widespread critical acclaim for its engaging screenplay, based on the real life incidents revolving around veteran Indian army officer Mukund Varadarajan.
 The film was his first major fully-fledged action entertainer.

-His latest film was directed by A. R. Murugadoss, in his second collaboration with the director, after him previously producing Maan Karate.
-Anirudh Ravichander was announced as the music director for the film, in his ninth collaboration with the musician, as confirmed by his presence at the film's muharat pooja.
-The movie is titled Madharaasi.
+His next release after Amaran was Madharaasi (2025), written and directed by A. R. Murugadoss, marking their second collaboration after Murugadoss produced Maan Karate (2014).
+The film, which had music composed by Anirudh Ravichander in his ninth collaboration with Sivakarthikeyan, saw him portray Raghu Ram, a patient with Fregoli delusion recruited to infiltrate an arms syndicate.
+Despite the film's mixed box office performance, Sivakarthikeyan was praised for his intense transformation and performance, particularly in action-heavy sequences.
+The following year, he starred in Sudha Kongara's political period drama Parasakthi (2026), his 25th film as a lead actor, set against the 1965 Anti-Hindi agitations.
+While the film received mixed reviews and underperformed commercially, critics commended Sivakarthikeyan's restrained and assured performance, with many calling it one of his finest works since Amaran.
+As of June 2026, Sivakarthikeyan is filming Seyon, a rural action drama produced by Raaj Kamal Films International, with music composed by Santhosh Narayanan.
+In September 2026, he joined the South Indian Film Writers Association for his numerous contributions as a lyricist.

 Controversies

 In 2023, Tamil composer D. Imman publicly announced that he would no longer collaborate with actor Sivakarthikeyan, mentioning a personal betrayal that deeply impacted his life.
 He chose not to share further details, emphasizing his children’s well-being and the importance of privacy.

-Subsequently, rumors emerged suggesting an inappropriate relationship between Sivakarthikeyan and Imman’s ex-wife, Monica Richard.
-Monica addressed these rumors, clarifying that Sivakarthikeyan had only acted as a mediator during her divorce, trying to help preserve family harmony.
-She firmly denied any inappropriate relationship and expressed concern over the misinterpretation of Imman’s comments.